Stris Logo

 • Berkeley, B.A.
 (1997)

 Radha received her J.D., cum laude, from New York University Law School where she was an editor of the New York University Law Review.
 She received her B.A. in Political Science with honors from the University of California at Berkeley.
+She began her career as a law clerk for the Honorable Raymond Fisher on the Ninth Circuit.

 Overview

 Radha received her J.D., cum laude, from New York University Law School where she was an editor of the New York University Law Review.
 She received her B.A. in Political Science with honors from the University of California at Berkeley.
+She began her career as a law clerk for the Honorable Raymond Fisher on the Ninth Circuit.

 Speaking Engagements

-Moderator and Panelist: ERISA Civil Procedure Update, ABA Joint Committee on Employee Benefits, Webinar (March 2022)
+ERISA Civil Procedure Update, ABA Joint Committee on Employee Benefits, Webinar (March 2022)

 ERISA at the U.S. Supreme Court, Advanced ERISA Litigation Virtual Seminar (November 2021)